Child Nutrition Programs

 U.S. Department of Agriculture’s School Breakfast Program (SBP) is a federally assisted meal program operating in public and non-profit private schools and residential child care institutions.
 The School Breakfast Program gives students the opportunity to start their day full, focused, and ready to learn by providing a healthy breakfast at school.

-- Read about School Breakfast Program participation across the state: Oklahoma School Breakfast Report Card (2016-2017)
+- Read about School Breakfast Program participation across the state: Oklahoma School Breakfast Report (2022)

 - Food Research & Action Center (FRAC) shares Strategies to Increase School Breakfast Participation